ddev/ddev-puppeteer/README.md

 * This is using the Drupal `demo_umami` profile, which takes longer than `standard`.
 * The script reset php-fpm at the beginning to make sure we start without a php opcache.
 This may or may not be fair.
 * To see what's happening in the install you can change `puppeteer.launch({headless: true})` to `puppeteer.launch({headless: false})`.
-* This should be equivalent to `ddev mysql -e "DROP DATABASE IF EXISTS db; CREATE DATABASE db;" && ddev exec killall -USR2 php-fpm && time ddev drush si demo_umami -y`
+* The drush install  is `ddev mysql -e "DROP DATABASE IF EXISTS db; CREATE DATABASE db;" && ddev exec killall -USR2 php-fpm && rm -rf web/sites/default/files/* && ddev mutagen sync && time ddev drush si demo_umami -y`
 * Links:
   * Early measurements of performance with mutagen on [ddev.com](https://ddev.com/ddev-local/supercharge-your-ddev-performance-with-mutagen/).
   * [Puppeteer quickstart](https://developers.google.com/web/tools/puppeteer/get-started)